EngineerReversed/learnings/python_learnings/README.md

 ## A Guide to Learn how to Fly
 by Marina Wahl <br></br>
 *There’s nothing to fear but the fear itself.
 That’s called recursion, and that would lead you to infinite fear.*<br></br>
 This repository will contain all the code snippets of basic modules and functions of python.
+All the code snippets have been written with respect to python 2.7x version.